Street survey 2019

 We can also argue that street homelessness in Bratislava is largely a consequence and the crisis has started outside Bratislava, in other cities and towns of Slovakia, to a small percentage of abroad.

-This report does not contain much relevant information that OZ STOPA will process into a professional publication that will be distributed.
-OZ STOPA together with partner organizations with the Old Town district and other relevant subjects to look for real solutions to this issue.
+This report does not contain much relevant information that NGO STOPA will process into a professional publication that will be distributed.
+NGO STOPA together with partner organizations with the Old Town district and other relevant subjects to look for real solutions to this issue.
 Also during the monitoring day, representatives of the international campaign under the auspices of World Habitat met with representatives of the Old Town district, the Bratislava Self-Governing Region and the Deputy Plenipotentiary for the Development of Civil Society.
-At these meetings, real forms of assistance were offered by the international campaign of European cities, represented by OZ STOPA in Slovakia.
+At these meetings, real forms of assistance were offered by the international campaign of European cities, represented by NGO STOPA in Slovakia.

-OZ STOPA represents Bratislava at the international level and as one of the few it provides relevant documents, which are translated into three languages.
+NGO STOPA represents Bratislava at the international level and as one of the few it provides relevant documents, which are translated into three languages.
 One of these translations will also be the outputs from areal monitoring.
 Data and information need to be shared at European level, as we know that, despite efforts, the number of homeless people and the risk of homelessness in Europe is increasing.
 Action at global level is therefore also needed.